ufal/npfl138/tasks/uppercase.md

 characters, and generate sliding window view on the data.
 The template also comments on possibilities of character representation.

-**Do not use RNNs, CNNs, or Transformer in this task (if you have doubts, contact me); only fully connected layers with any activations, residual connections, and any regularization layers are allowed.**
+**Do not use RNNs, CNNs, or Transformer** in this task (if you have doubts, contact me);
+fully connected layers (and therefore also embedding layers), any activations, residual connections, and any regularization layers are fine.